ieeeismar/ieeeismarwebsite/2025/program/xr-lab-tour.md

 **Capacity**: Limited to 100 participants (registration required)

-**Registration**: Participation requires **an advance application via a separate google form**(the hyperlink will be available here soon).
+**Registration**: Participation requires an [**advance application via a separate google form**](https://docs.google.com/forms/d/e/1FAIpQLSfYM2ysB2EMRUSnKkfWenivWZtshWEppRjxbPeX_dRgzS4RhA/viewform).
 Applications will be limited to those who have registered for ISMAR 2025.
 If more than 100 applications are received, a random selection will be conducted, and we will contact you to confirm your registration.

  *Please note that the lab tour will be held in English.